sider/sider-docs/docs/tools/javascript/eslint.md

 For more details, see the following sections.

-## Default Configuration
+## Default Configuration for ESLint

-Sider prepares the following configuration by default.
+Sider prepares the following ESLint configuration by default.
 The configuration is used when you have no ESLint configurations in your repository or `sider.yml`.

 ```yaml
 extends: "eslint:recommended"